Six people at a table holding their mobile phones.

 Copper in its raw nugget form.

-What is copper used for?
-Copper is a vital element used to produce wiring for all kinds of electronics.
-It conducts electricity and heat very efficiently, and it is needed in larger amounts than any other metal for mobile phone componentry.
-There will have to be an increase in its supply to meet the world's growing demand for electronics.
+What’s copper used for?
+Copper is a vital element used in wiring for all kinds of electronics.
+It conducts electricity and heat very efficiently.
+It’s needed in larger amounts than any other metal in your mobile phone.
+There will have to be an increase in its supply to meet the world’s growing demand for electronics.

 Where does copper come from?
-Copper is most frequently sourced from open-cut mines.
-Chile is the world's largest supplier of copper, but the metal is also produced elsewhere in North and South America.
+Copper is mostly sourced from open-cut mines.
+Chile is the world’s largest supplier of copper, but the metal is produced elsewhere in North and South America too.

 2. Tellurium